tooledesign/Safer-Streets-Priority-Finder/README.md

 ## Final notes

 If you want to run the UI from your local RStudio environment, [here's a list](https://github.com/tooledesign/Safer-Streets-Priority-Finder/blob/main/safer_streets_priority_finder/required_libraries.R) of libraries that you'll need.
-Open [this project] within RStudio].
+Open [this project](https://github.com/tooledesign/Safer-Streets-Priority-Finder/blob/main/safer_streets_priority_finder/safer_streets_priority_finder.Rproj) within RStudio.
 Then open and run [this file](https://github.com/tooledesign/Safer-Streets-Priority-Finder/blob/main/safer_streets_priority_finder/dev/run_dev.R) and that should launch the UI on your local computer.

 If you have any questions you can reach out to the developers by emailing, saferstreetspriorityfinder@tooledesign.com.